melodicore/ticktacktoe/README.md

 also needs MongoDB running with the default settings (localhost:27017, no login credentials).
 The default port for the game is 7770.
 Developed on Linux but should also work on Windows and Mac OS X.

+When running the server, **the first person to create an account gets admin privileges**.
+The admin privileges allows the player to remove any finished game from the database, changing leaderboard statistics in the process.

 ## Rambling

 This is my first time ever using Spring Boot.
 Before starting this project, I had heard of it but hadn't even seen any